 Increasing STEM Accessibility

 Diversity in science and technology is crucial.
 By leveraging different backgrounds, experiences, and perspectives, STEM fields become enriched with unique insights that drive problem-solving and innovation.
 Over 40 million Americans live with disabilities, yet they are significantly underrepresented in STEM fields.
 Research shows that only 3% of the STEM workforce includes individuals with disabilities.
 These individuals often benefit from hands-on and tailored educational approaches, which are only available in traditional educational settings.
 Makerspaces, with their adaptive tools and resources, can help bridge this gap, creating an inclusive environment for STEM learning.
+However, these spaces often lack the necessary accessibility features to fully support individuals with disabilities.
+Creating a significant gap between the potential of makerspaces and the needs of a large portion of the population.

 Current Issues in STEM Accessibility